 - Initial capital investment is low, sometimes going as much as half the cost of tankless models.

 - Requires lesser maintenance and is inexpensive and easy to install.

 - Since the water is stored into the tank, regardless of the requirements of the user, the water continues to be heated and reheated as per the fixed temperature.
 This may contribute to a hike in your utility bills, especially in the winters.

 - Due to the storage tank present in the model, these often take more space and cannot be installed outside the house.

-- Tanked water heaters may run out of hot water supply unless total volume of hot water consumed is thoroughly calculated and water is heated accordingly.
-However, water heaters with larger tanks will increase power consumed.
+- Tanked water heaters may run out of hot water supply unless the total volume of hot water consumed is thoroughly calculated and water is heated accordingly.
+However, water heaters with larger tanks will increase the power consumed.

 - Compared to the tankless models, storage-type water heaters tend to last for shorter durations, which ranges from 10 to 15 years.

 Signs That an Electric Tankless Water Heater is Right for You

 Now that you have weighed out the differences gas and electric water heaters and also pitted tankless water heaters against storage-type water heaters, you may have discovered that the electric tankless water heater combination is perfect for you.
 However, if you are still looking for some sign that indicates that an electric tankless water heater is impeccable for your needs, consider the following signs as well: